Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 The Vatican’s refusal to annul Henry’s first marriage led the monarch to reject the authority of the pope and install himself as head of the Church of England.

-The dramatic period saw England transform from a Roman Catholic to a Protestant nation, from a medieval kingdom to an emerging modern state, and it has inspired countless books, films and television series, from “A Man for All Seasons” to “The Tudors.”
+The dramatic period saw England transformed from a Roman Catholic to a Protestant nation, from medieval kingdom to emerging modern state, and it has inspired countless books, films and television series, from “A Man for All Seasons” to “The Tudors.”

 But Mantel managed to make the well-known story exciting and suspenseful.